ansible-community/molecule-hetznercloud/README.md

 ```

 > [!WARNING]
-> This only works with molecule <6.0.0, please configure the `molecule.yml` by hand.
+> With molecule 6, the `molecule init scenario` command dropped support for driver provided configuration.
+If you ar using molecule >=6, please configure the `molecule.yml` file by hand.
 > See [this commit](https://github.com/ansible/molecule/commit/21dcd2bb7e8e9002be8bbc19de3e66ec3ce586f1) for details.

 Your `molecule/default/molecule.yml` should then look like the following.